-If you have good knowledge to analyze a logs then you will be a legend for NIX system.
+If you have good knowledge to analyze a logs then you will be an expert for NIX system.

 There are many tools available in Linux to analyze the logs easily.